Asayl01/HuskyLens-Led-Control/README.md

 ## Introduction
 HuskyLens is an AI-powered vision sensor that can recognize faces, objects, colors, lines, and more using built-in machine learning algorithms.
 It’s beginner-friendly and easy to integrate with microcontrollers like Arduino or Raspberry Pi.

-In this project, we’ll use the Color Recognition feature of the HuskyLens to control three different LEDs based on detected colors (green, blue, and white).

----

 ## Project Idea

-The goal is to control colored LEDs using color detection.
-When the HuskyLens detects a specific color, the Arduino will light up the corresponding LED:
+The goal is to control the color of a single RGB LED using color detection.
+When the HuskyLens detects a specific color, the Arduino will light up the corresponding color in the RGB LED:
+- Red color → Red light
-- Green color → Green LED
+- Green color → Green light
-- Blue color → Blue LED
+- Blue color → Blue light
-- White color → White LED

----

 ## Components Needed

 - HuskyLens AI Camera
 - Arduino Uno (or similar)
-- 3 LEDs (Green, Blue, White)
+- 1 RGB LED (Common Anode)
 - 3 Resistors (220Ω)
 - Jumper Wires
 - Breadboard
-- Power supply (or USB cable)
+- USB Cable (for power and programming)

----

 ## Required Library